 Unsure of How to Keep the Kids Busy Whilst Travelling?
 Read This First

-Keeping them busy and occupied will not only pass the time but they’ll stop being bored!
+Keeping them busy and occupied will not only pass the time, but they’ll stop being bored!
 You can buy activity packs online, but I find it cheaper and easier to put one together myself.
 Start by printing off activity and colouring sheets from the internet – check out Printer Inks for the latest ink cartridge prices – and don’t forget to include some pens and colouring pencils.
-I also add packs of stickers, mini puzzles and even some little toys for them to unwrap and play with along the way.
+I also add packs of stickers, mini puzzles and even some little toys for them to unwrap and play along the way.
 It’s a fun and exciting way to start the journey.